Feast of the Assumption: Celebrating Mary’s Ascension

 In many places, the celebrations are nothing short of amazing.
 Imagine colorful processions, lively performances, grand pageants, and even fireworks lighting up the sky (Boston Public Library).
 Each community adds its own special touch, making the festivities a true reflection of local culture and devotion.

 Want to join in the fun?
 Why not organize your own procession?
-Grab a picture, , or statue of the Blessed Virgin, and plan a route.
+Grab a picture, icon, or statue of the Blessed Virgin, and plan a route.
 It’s a beautiful way to honor Mary and bring a piece of this grand celebration to your neighborhood.

 For more insights into traditional Latino celebrations and Virgin Mary celebrations, check out our other articles.